Pochette (musical instrument): Sound

 The pochette tends to be tuned one octave above a violin.
-The three string variant specifically tends to be tuned the highest.
+The three-string variant specifically tends to be tuned the highest.

 Claudio Monteverdi used the "chirp" sound of the pochette to infer bird song in his aria "Ecco pur ch'a voi ritorno" from the 1607 opera L'Orfeo.
 In the opera they are called violini piccoli alla francese ("small French violins").

-The Fellowship of Makers and Restorers of Historical Instruments has expressed that even with a soundpost a violin cannot imitate the sound of a pochette enough for the two to be considered the same.
+The Fellowship of Makers and Restorers of Historical Instruments has expressed that even with a sound post a violin cannot imitate the sound of a pochette enough for the two to be considered the same.